 So I entered the world of cosmetics and skincare through the Mary Kay business opportunity; A fantastic initiative dedicated to enriching women’s lives through a powerful beauty training program.
 Quickly, I learned how I could help other women build their dreams while continuing to raise awareness.
 I believe that every woman is beautiful and has the potential to live a full life.

-I walked in your shoes; that’s why today I can walk an extra mile next to you.
+I walked in your shoes; I can walk an extra mile next to you today.

 My first pregnancy